Code-Institute-Submissions/savasana_yoga/README.md

 Any user with a registered account, and currently logged in can leave a comment on a blog post.
 A user is also able to edit, and delete comments they have created.
 A modal confirmation is trigged if a user tries to delete a comment, to confirm that this action is permanent, and to confirm if they wish to delete their comment.

-A user with an admin account, can edit and remove the blog post.
-Like all action which may remove an item from the database, a modal is triggerd to confirm the action.
+A user with an admin account can edit and remove the blog post.
+Like all actions which may remove an item from the database, a modal is triggered to confirm the action.

-Both the edit blog (for admin users) and the edit comment (for admin users or comment author) is redirected to a form, for the user to complete to finally edit the blog post or comment.
+Both the edit blog (for admin users) and the edit comment (for admin users or comment author) are redirected to a form, for the user to complete to finally edit the blog post or comment.

 If a user wishes to leave a comment, they can do so in the text box beneath the blog post.
 Once they have submitted their comment, a message is displayed to the user that their comment is awaiting moderation.

-I have choosed to employ this feature to prevent spam, and ensure that comments are relevant to the content.
+I have chosen to employ this feature to prevent spam, and ensure that comments are relevant to the content.

-If an admin user is logged in and viewing the blog post detail page, all comments awaiting approval are displayed, and an admin user has the ability to either approve or deny a pending comment.
+If an admin user is logged in and viewing the blog post detail page, all comments awaiting approval are displayed, and an admin user can either approve or deny a pending comment.

 If a pending comment is approved, it is displayed under the blog post, and if is denied, the comment is removed from the database.

 #### Timetable App

-The Timetable App provides users with the ability to view all yoga classes time and day's offered.
-This allows users to choose a class which best suits their own schedule.
-Each class in the timetable has a link which directs users to the product detail page of the specific class.
+The Timetable App provides users with the ability to view all yoga classes times and days offered.
+This allows users to choose a class that best suits their schedule.
+Each class in the timetable has a link that directs users to the product detail page of the specific class.

-The timtable page is automatically updated to reflect the current products in the database.
+The timetable page is automatically updated to reflect the current products in the database.
 A user can see all current yoga classes, and the day and time the class is offered.

-The timteable is designed with a a bootstrap table, with added media queries for smaller devices.
-The timetable is created with for loops to always reflect the current offered products.
+The timetable is designed with a bootstrap table, with added media queries for smaller devices.
+The timetable is created with for loops to always reflect the currently offered products.

 All features have been manually tested in a variety of ways.
-Which can be read in more detail here:
+This can be read in more detail here:

 ### Future Features